berenslab/MorphoPy/README.md

 ###  Install the MorphoPy package (all platforms):

-Install the python package with and get the latest build:
+Install the python package with pip/pip3 and get the latest build:

 	pip install morphopy

 ## <a name="uninstallation">Uninstallation:</a>

-You can simply uninstall the package with pip:
+You can simply uninstall the package with pip/pip3:

 	pip uninstall morphopy